swashdev/orange-guys-quest/README.txt

 orange.py.
 You will find the configuration options after scrolling past the license information message.

-As of version 1.1, LEVELFILE specifes where the game can find levels.
+LEVELFILE specifes where the game can find levels.
 If you specify a file that does not exist, the game will complain at you.
 You can also specify what level file to use in the command line options (see above), but this config flag has been included for those times when you just really don't feel like typing in the same file name over and over again.

-Introduced in the Definitive Edition is the setting INTROLEVELS, which contains the path to some introductory levels for players who are new at the game.
+INTROLEVELS contains the path to some introductory levels for players who are new at the game.
 This value can not be changed, but the levels it represents can be accessed with the -?, --help, or --intro command line options.

-In version 1.1, the WINDOWS configuration setting was added.
-This defaults to False.
-If set to True, the game will use a backslash (\) instead of a slash (/) to go down directory trees.
-You shouldn't need to change this, but it's included "just in case."

-The next configuration option is USERECTS.
-This defaults to False, which will give you some pleasing retro pixel art graphics.
-If you set USERECTS to True, it will give you the original block graphics that I used when I first started coding the game.
+USERECTS configures whether what graphics the game will display.
+If set to True, it will give you the original block graphics that I used when I first started coding the game.
 Any other value will give a prompt allowing you to choose.

-WIN_X and WIN_Y, introduced in version 1.3, set the width and height of the game window, respectively.
+WIN_X and WIN_Y set the width and height of the game window, respectively.
 Note that the game does not scale the sprites relative to window size; such a feature was attempted at one point but it made the entire game a framerate disaster for some reason.

 In theory, blocky graphics are faster because they don't require reading image files (aside from images files for the text) but modern computers should be